 Lepidoptera of North America Network: Documenting Diversity in the Largest Clade of Herbivores

 Taxonomic and Geographic Coverage: The Lepidoptera of North America Network will digitize adult and larval specimen records in U.S. collections from specimens collected throughout Canada, USA, and Mexico.
-We will select up to 10 representative families that all collections will digitize to create comprehensive databases.
-We expect to digitize specimens for all families, of the 86 families represented in the United States, only 49 currently have digitized data that is publicly available.
-We will encourage museums to self-organize and digitize taxa that represent strengths of their respective holdings, leading to extensive taxonomic coverage of Lepidoptera.
-We will make a concerted effort to target museums that have extensive larval collections and associated host plant data.
-While no single project can digitize ~ 9-20 million museum specimens, we will provide comprehensive data for key groups and set the stage to complete the intensive digitization for all families.
-In the process, we will promote higher-quality data gathering, identify gaps for future surveys, and greatly expand the number of “observational” species (i.e., species that can be identified to species in the field).
+We expect to digitize specimens for all 86 families represented in the United States, of which only 49 had digitized data prior to LepNet.
+We encourage museums to digitize taxa that represent strengths of their respective holdings.
+We will provide comprehensive data for key groups and set the stage to complete the intensive digitization for all families.
+In the process, we will promote higher-quality data gathering, identify gaps for future surveys, and greatly expand the number of “observational” species (i.e., species that can be identified by images) through computer vision.